kkaunda/spgf/README.md

 Structure in Prime Gaps.

-In this project, we aim to formalize the results presented in the article *Structure in Prime Gaps* using LEAN4, the latest version of the LEAN proof assistant.
-By leveraging the capabilities of LEAN4, we seek to ensure the correctness and robustness of these findings relating to the existence of infinitely many *structured* gaps between prime numbers.
+In this project, we aim to formalize the results presented in the article *Structure in Prime Gaps* using LEAN 4, the latest version of the LEAN proof assistant.
+By leveraging the capabilities of LEAN 4, we seek to ensure the correctness and robustness of these findings relating to the existence of infinitely many *structured* gaps between prime numbers.
 This formalization will provide a rigorous foundation for the results